+'''

-virtual void apply (Visitor ) [virtual]
+virtual void apply(Visitor )

+'''

-apply applies a Visitor to this expression.
+apply applies a Visitor to this Expression.
 Visitors perform postfix-order traversal of the ASTs represented by an Expression, with user-defined actions performed at each node of the tree.
+We present a thorough discussion with examples in Section 3.6.

+'''

-virtual void getChildren (std::vector< Expression::Ptr > & children) const [pure virtual]
+virtual void getChildren(std::vector<Expression::Ptr> & children) const

+'''